napasornc/c0dew0rd/README.md

 ## Instruction
 1. Weekly note: note for each week can be find here
 2. See code: you can see weekly code here
-3. Final word: my mini reflection
+3. Final word: my statement and my mini reflection
-4. Statement: here is the SKO statement

 ## Side note - navigation
 1. Back to weekly note: will bring you back to the landing page